OpenNebula/docs/source/advanced_components/marketplace/market_lxd.rst

 `Linux Containers image server <https://images.linuxcontainers.org/>`__ hosts a public image server for use by LXC and LXD.
 It is the default image server on LXD.

-OpenNebula's linuxcontainers marketplace enables users to easily downlaod, contextualize and add Linux Container's images to an OpenNebula's image datastore.
+OpenNebula's linuxcontainers marketplace enables users to easily download, contextualize and add Linux Container's images to an OpenNebula's image datastore.
 Linux Containers images are compressed **.tar.xz** files.
 In order to use them, this marketplace creates an image, where it dumps the content and later uploads it to OpenNebula.
 The marketplace will automatically take care of downloading the correct context package for your image and installing it inside the container.
-Only `tested platforms <https://github.com/OpenNebula/addon-context-linux#tested-platforms>`__ are supported.
+The marketplace also creates a VM template with a set of required values and usability ones.

 Requirements
 ================================================================================

-OpenNebula's frontend needs an Internet connection.
-This internet connection is used to download the context package from OpenNebula that will be later added to the container.
-Also, you will need aproximately 6GB plus the image size configured on your frontend.
+- OpenNebula's frontend needs an Internet connection to https://images.linuxcontainers.org and https://github.com
+- Aproximately 6GB of storage plus the container image size configured on your frontend

 Configuration
 ================================================================================